OZ1LQO/QRQ_English_Words/README.md

 (I guess it was meant for that).
 Once you know more about it, you can alter my code and add more functionality.

-The code is best run in it's own window, simply double click it.
+The code is best run in it's own window, simply double click it..

 This is my first version, feel free to play around and change/use it if you want.
 There may be updates.
 Maybe.